 A second option divorcing spouses may want to consider when it comes to funding their children’s college expenses is to set aside funds in a trust or escrow account.
 This is somewhat similar to the agreement approach noted above, but can provide greater protection against one spouse breaking the agreement in the future.
 If the funds needed to pay for your children’s college are available now (in other words, there is no more saving that needs to be done), this may be an option worth considering in your divorce.

-Schedule a Consultation with North County Divorce Attorney Richard M. Renkin
+Schedule a Case Evaluation with North County Divorce Attorney Richard M. Renkin

 Everyone’s situation is unique, and protecting your financial interests while providing for your children’s future requires careful planning and thoughtful consideration.
 If you and your spouse established a 529 college savings plan, this will need to be addressed in your divorce as well.
-To learn more about planning for your children’s college during a divorce in North County, call (888) 837-3564 or contact us online to schedule a consultation with attorney Richard M. Renkin today.
+To learn more about planning for your children’s college during a divorce in North County, call 619-299-7100 or contact us online to schedule a case evaluation with attorney Richard M. Renkin today.